lemire/talks/2024/ai/ai.md

 L'automatisationon prend du temps et elle n'est pas toujours rentable.
 Par exemple, les banques ont encore des humains dans leurs succursales, même si on a automatisé une grande partie des activités.
 Ces humains tendent à se concentrer sur des opérations spécifiques, et complexes, qu'on pourrait parfois automatiser, mais une analyse coût-bénéfice pourrait montrer qu'il faudrait des décennies ou plus pour rentabiliser l'investissement.

-No compelling historical or contemporary evidence suggests that technological advances are driving us toward a jobless future.
-On the contrary, we anticipate that in the next two decades, industrialized countries will have more job openings than workers to fill them, and that robotics and automation will play an increasingly crucial role in closing these gaps.
-(Autor, 2022)

 Software is eating the world.